 Provide some information about this upgrade package.
 Click Next.

 Important – The next step is to distribute the content to the distribution point.
-Right click on the Windows 10 enterprise package and click Distribute content.
+Right click Windows 10 enterprise package and click Distribute content.
 Choose the DP’s and distribute the content.
 Once the content is available with DP, proceed to the next step.

 Choose Upgrade an operating system from upgrade package.
 Click Next.

-Create Task Sequence
+Create In-place upgrade SCCM Task Sequence

-Right click on Task Sequences and click Create Task Sequence.
+Right click Task Sequences and click Create Task Sequence.
 Provide the TS name and description.
 Click Next.

 To select the upgrade package, click on Browse and select the Windows 10 enterprise upgrade package.
 You should find some relevant info about the package under Properties.
 If you have product key with you, add it in the product key box.
 Click Next.